rmetzger/incubator-flink/docs/ops/deployment/hadoop.md

   by the Flink project anymore.
 Users are advised to provide Hadoop dependencies through `HADOOP_CLASSPATH` (see above).
 </div>

-The Flink project used to release Hadoop distributions for specific versions, that relocate or exclude several dependencies to reduce the risk of dependency clashes.
+The Flink project used to (until Flink 1.10) release Hadoop distributions for specific versions, that relocate or exclude several dependencies to reduce the risk of dependency clashes.
 These can be found in the [Additional Components]({{ site.download_url }}#additional-components) section of the download page.
 For these versions it is sufficient to download the corresponding `Pre-bundled Hadoop` component and putting it into the `/lib` directory of the Flink distribution.